 Address: 1396 MN-169, Ely, MN 55731

 Who doesn’t love wolves?
-I mean we love our Timberwolves… including the basketball team that perennially lets us down.
+We love our Timberwolves… including the basketball team that perennially lets us down.
 Real timberwolves are well-known throughout the state and are frequently spotted in North Minnesota, particularly at Voyagers National Park.

 At the International Wolf Center, you can get up close and personal in learning more about these fascinating animals, the conservation efforts led throughout the state, and what huge impact wolves have on the health of our environment and local wildlife.

-The center is located up north in Ely, a great small lake town on the edge of the Boundary Waters Canoe Area Wilderness.
+The center is located up north in Ely, a small lake town on the edge of the Boundary Waters Canoe Area Wilderness.
 Like what you are hearing?
-Check out these other top things to do in Ely while you are in town.
+Check out these other top things to do in Ely while in town.

 26. Drive the Great River Road

-The Great River Road is one of the most scenic drives in all of America, spanning 2,061 miles across Minnesota, Wisconsin, Iowa, Illinois, Missouri, Kentucky, Tennessee, Arkansas, Mississippi, and Louisiana.
+The Great River Road is one of the most scenic drives in America, spanning 2,061 miles across Minnesota, Wisconsin, Iowa, Illinois, Missouri, Kentucky, Tennessee, Arkansas, Mississippi, and Louisiana.

 You don’t need a boat to experience these riverfront towns.
-The drive is just as good, if not, even better than boating.
+The drive is just as good, if not better, than boating.
 Each city along Great River Road boasts its own culture and history.

 Want some of our guides on these cities?
-Learn more during each of our stopovers in these great cities from our YouTube videos on these locations like our full Great River Road trip and scenic drive.
+Learn more during our stopovers in these great cities from our YouTube videos on these locations, like our full Great River Road trip and scenic drive.